hounddogai/hounddog/README.md

 - Data mapping, documenting all types of data collected, processed, and shared, is the cornerstone of all major privacy frameworks.
 - Today, many companies rely on manual surveys and spreadsheets for data collection, leading to incomplete and outdated data maps that fail to reflect the latest code changes.
 - Data privacy platforms still rely on reactive data collection, with discovery mechanisms that depend heavily on sampling and surface-level scans, making them prone to missing critical data flows.
-- These platforms require prior knowledge of all third-party tools in use, making them blind to shadow third-party integrations introduced directly in the code by developers.
+- These platforms require prior knowledge of all third-party tools in use, making them blind to shadow AI and third-party integrations introduced directly in the code by developers.
 - Operating post-deployment and disconnected from code-level changes, these tools create a significant lag in identifying and mitigating risks.

 **The Solution**

 - HoundDog.ai analyzes code early to deliver evidence-based data mapping at the speed of development.
-- Privacy teams can accurately document sensitive data flows across all storage mediums (e.g., logs, files, local storage, databases) and third-party integrations (APIs and SDKs).
+- Privacy teams can accurately document sensitive data flows across all storage mediums (e.g., logs, files, local storage, databases) as well as AI and third-party integrations (APIs and SDKs).
 - Real-time alerts notify teams when new sensitive data elements are introduced in the code, allowing time to review and address issues before they reach production.
 - Seamless integration across the development lifecycle (IDE, CI/CD) enables privacy by design at scale.
-- Automates the generation of RoPA, PIA, and DPIA reports, pre-populated with detected data flows and privacy risks—eliminating manual data collection via surveys and spreadsheets.
+- Automates the generation of RoPA, PIA, and DPIA reports, pre-populated with detected data flows and privacy risks - eliminating manual data collection via surveys and spreadsheets.

 </details>